Verbal Nouns

 agree (verb) + -ment (suffix) = agreement (verbal noun)

-A gerund is a noun that is derived from a verb and have a few verb-like properties.
-Gerunds are made by adding the suffix -ing to the verbs.
-They can be modified by an adverb and can take a direct object.
+A gerund is a noun that is derived from a verb and retains some verb-like properties.
+Gerunds are formed by adding the suffix -ing to a verb.
+They can be modified by adverbs and can take direct objects, just like a verb.
+However, unlike regular nouns, gerunds can also take an object complement, which is a noun or adjective that renames or describes the direct object.

 play (verb) + -ing (suffix) = playing (gerund)